300 Hour Yoga Teacher Training in Chiang Mai

 - Sushumna breath through chakras

-- Systems within the personality: A deeper understaning of human personality which contains physical and subtler bodies, such as; 10 senses, mind, intellect, and ego.
+- System within the personality; A deeper understanding of human personality which contains physical and subtler bodies, such as; 10 active and cognitive senses, mind, intellect, and ego.

 - Stress: Introduction

 - Humoral theory (in ancient Indian medicine, Greek medicine & modern medical science)